saadaouad/hugo-blog/content/about/_index.md

 hidden: true
 ---

-I'm Saad Aouad Front-end developer in modern day at <a href="https://www.barmej.com/" target="_blank" rel="noopener noreferrer">Barmej</a>, born and raised in Casablanca, Morocco.
-Passionate about the new technologies.
+I’m Saad Aouad twenty eight years old, born and raised in Casablanca Morocco.
+I’m a Front-end Engineer with more than 3 years of experience in web development.
+I’m working currently at <a href="https://www.joincoded.com" target="_blank" rel="noopener noreferrer">Coded</a>.